The captain goes down with the ship: Extended or metaphorical use

 When used metaphorically, the "captain" may be simply the leader of a group of people, "the ship" may refer to some other place that is threatened by catastrophe, and "going down" with it may refer to a situation that implies a severe penalty or death.
 It is common for references to be made in the case of the military and when leadership during the situation is clear.
 So when a raging fire threatens to destroy a mine, the mine's supervisor, the "captain", may perish in the fire trying to rescue their workers trapped inside, and acquaintances might say that they went down with their ship or that they "died trying".

+In other metaphorical use, the phrase "Going down with the ship" may imply a person who is displaying stubborn defiance in a hopeless situation, even if this situation is not a matter of life and death.
+For example a stockholder might say "This company is on the verge of going bankrupt, but I'm not selling my stock.
+I'm going down with the ship."